MicrosoftDocs/cpp-docs.it-it/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parametri

-`val` L'elemento aggiunto alla parte superiore dello stack.
+*Val* elemento aggiunto all'inizio dello stack.

 ### <a name="remarks"></a>Note